ptyadana/Data-Science-and-Machine-Learning-Projects-Dojo/readme.md

-# Data Science and Machine Learning Dojo
+# Data Science, Machine Learning & Visualization Dojo

-Collections of Data Science & ML projects and dojo where I practice Data Science and Machine Learning related theories, probability, statistics and other skills.
+Collections of Data Science & ML projects and dojo where I practice Data Science, Machine Learning and Data Visualization related theories, probability, statistics and other skills.

 ### Built with
 + [NumPy](https://numpy.org/) - package for scientific computing with Python